module-federation/aegis-host/README.md

 ## Running the Application

 Installation of Kafka is currently required to demo the sample app.
-Check back soon for simplified install.
-Otherwise, install Kafka in the same root dir as MicroLib and ln or rename to `kafka`.
+Check back soon for a simplified install.
+Otherwise, install Kafka in the same dir as MicroLib and run the following.

 ```shell
 git clone https://github.com/module-federation/MicroLib-Example.git